dragonresearch/rpki.net/doc/quickstart/xenial-ca.md

 `myrpki.xml` interface, circa 2008).
 It's become just the default for `-i` / `--identity` / `select_identity` and may eventually go away completely.

+As `handle` will be used as the default identity when running rpkic below, either set it to what you want as your identity or plan to be specific about identity when using rpkic.

 If you may offer publication services to other CAs, you will want to put the contact email in `pubd_contact_info`.